ethanchristoff/CM2603-Data_Science_Project-G20/README.md

 These features collectively enhance the application's ability to provide timely alerts and actionable insights to users and health officials.

 ## Project Management Methodology

+>[!Definition]
-The entire project was staged on a Jira board to meet time constraints and distribute workloads in an equittable manner.
+>The entire project was staged on a Jira board to meet time constraints and distribute workloads in an equitable manner.
 Furthermore, for a temporary period GitHub projects were staged to set timelines and see how issues were created and distributed over time

 ## Folder Structure